TheOdinProject/curriculum/foundations/installations/installations.md

 wsl.exe --shutdown
 ~~~

 - `systemd` should now be working.
-You can test this by running `systemctl list-unit-files --type=service`, which should return a long list of services.
+You can test this by opening a new WSL2 terminal window and running `systemctl list-unit-files --type=service`, which should return a long list of services.
+You can get out of the output by pressing <kbd>q</kbd>.
 </details>

 ### 2: Google Chrome installation